By Vanessa Salvia

 Less Labor, Better Results

-Wearing a black shirt and apron, Josh Lippold is working through extracting several batches of material for different clients.
-He’s had the Oberon now for nearly a year.
-Emerald Valley has a dispensary, a couple grows, a processing facility, and a wholesale license with a focus on extraction, processing, making cartridges, and making products made with automation.
+Wearing a black shirt and apron, Josh Lippold is working through extracting several batches of material for different clients using advanced cannabis extraction technology.
+He’s had the Oberon, an automated extraction system, for nearly a year.
+Emerald Valley has a dispensary, a couple of grows, a processing facility, and a wholesale license with a focus on cannabis processing, making cartridges, and products made with automation.
 “Having to train people to run a manual hydrocarbon system is dangerous and very complex if you don’t understand what’s happening,” Lippold says.
 “With automation, you set it up and it does everything automatically, so nobody’s making decisions.
 We automate every process in-house that we can.”

 Emerald Valley always keeps scaling in mind, so they upgraded their chillers right away, with the plan in place to upgrade to the Oberon system.
 They run the new Oberon five days a week, with a staggered 4 to 10 work week where three technicians work a Monday through Thursday morning shift and three people work a Tuesday through Friday swing shift.
 This gives everyone a three-day weekend and allows for the equipment to run longer than a standard five-day work week would.